devops-collective-inc/big-book-of-powershell-error-handling/manuscript/About.md

 This guide is released under the Creative Commons Attribution-NoDerivs 3.0 Unported License.
 The authors encourage you to redistribute this file as widely as possible, but ask that you do not modify the document.

+**Getting the code** Sample code, along with a spreadsheet documenting known exception class names, can be found at https://github.com/devops-collective-inc/big-book-of-powershell-error-handling/tree/master/attachments.

 **Was this book helpful?** The author(s) kindly ask(s) that you make a tax-deductible (in the US; check your laws if you live elsewhere) donation of any amount to [The DevOps Collective](https://devopscollective.org/donate/) to support their ongoing work.

 **Check for Updates!** Our ebooks are often updated with new and corrected content.
 We make them available in three ways: